 Mary Ann Friend Journal

-Nearly 200 years later, the journal returns to Fremantle.
+Nearly 200 years later, the journal returned to Fremantle.

-The original journal has been acquired by the State Library of Western Australia with the assistance of the Australian Government through the National Cultural Heritage Account.
+The original journal was acquired by the State Library of Western Australia with the assistance of the Australian Government through the National Cultural Heritage Account.

-You have the opportunity to view Mary Ann Friend's journal in full.
+View the Mary Ann Friend journal journal in full.
 Turn the pages and see her story unfold.